Join ALSETLab

 About the Admission Process and Funding Support Schemes

-While I encourage you to apply, note that the admission to our program is subject to both the institute’s admission process, and the departmental selection, where faculty (like me) do not have the final word in admission. * I can only consider your case after you have gone through the admission process and provided that I have relevant funding to support you.*
+While I encourage you to apply, note that the admission to our program is subject to both the Institute’s admission process, and the ECSE departmental selection, where faculty (like me) do not have full authority or the final word in admission.
+I can only consider your case after you have gone through the admission process, if you are awarded a Teaching Assistantship and/or provided that I have relevant funding to support you as a Research Assistant or if you have your own fellowship to support your studies.

 Funding Support for Graduate Studies:

-If you are accepted to RPI’s graduate program, there are two forms of support:
+If you are accepted to RPI’s graduate program, and you do not have your own fellowship, there are two forms of support:

 - As a Teaching Assistant (TA): A teaching assistantship entitles you to a tuition waiver and you will be hired to help as a teaching assistant for 2 courses per semester, for which you will be paid a modest stipend.